semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 Yes, Elasticsearch allows you to do scripting!
 I told you, what an amazing tool!
 Actually, we are talking here about fields that value is calculated by the cluster.

+The first thing to do, is to turn scripting on.
+Indeed, by default, this module is disabled, because it may cause security issues on not well configured clusters.
+Scripting requires to be turned on specifically for each type of request (search, aggregate, ...).
+For example, to turn on inline scripting on search request (we will need that right after), the need is just to put this line in your `elasticsearch.yml` file:

+`script.engine.groovy.inline.search: on`

+Fortunately, if you are using the pre-configured docker-based Elasticsearch cluster I provided you in the Github repository, this configuration is already set.

-For example, let's say that we want to know how old the character of the "Stark" house will be in 23 years.
+So, for example, let's say that we want to know how old the character of the "Stark" house will be in 23 years.
 What we need to do, is to create a script-evaluated field, named `future_age`, calculated from the `age` field.
 All we have to do, is to add `16` to the `age` field.

 With scripting, there is two ways to select a field from a document.